TOSS is an arts non-profit serving artists, students, and communities in the rural South.

 TOSS began with local artists in Morganton seeking to bring arts education to students at an affordable rate.
 An initial pilot program, TOSSafter, was founded and developed by Kathryn Ervin, Kirksey Lowther, and Hannah Thrower with the Burke Arts Council acting as a fiscal sponsor in the fall of 2015.
-Seeing the support this program fostered, the founding members incorporated TOSS with the State in the summer of 2018.
+Seeing the support this program fostered, the founding members incorporated TOSS in the summer of 2018.

-Harnessing the power of creativity, we seek to alter the landscape of opportunities for those living in the Rural South.
+We seek to alter the landscape of opportunities for those living in the Rural South, harnessing the power of creativity.

 We envision a growing network of artists and students connected to the resources they need to reach their full potential physically, spiritually, and mentally, through the arts.
 These practitioners are the next generation of creative entrepreneurs, revitalizing the rural South.

 We are an organization that works with people not for or against them

 Student Studio Methodology

 Our pilot program, TOSSafter, is modeled on Room 13 and the Reggio Emilia teaching philosophy which elevates the process of hands on, collaborative learning: building creative capital through experience.
 We provide the tools and knowledge needed to help spark creativity, but we value student autonomy, giving our students opportunities to design and execute their own projects.
 We believe harnessing the power of creativity will allow us to develop a healthier community and more empathetic world.

 TOSSafter is an afterschool program for students in k-12th grade.
 Students are trained in creative, critical thinking with the desired outcome being creative confidence manifested through unique projects students will be empowered to design by the end of the term.
 Students are familiarized with visual mediums such as painting, drawing, ceramics, sculpture, printmaking, textiles, and photography and given the tools to design and exhibit their work at the conclusion of the term.

 Hours: Monday – Thursday 3:30pm- 5pm